45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 Giga-Plex and the rest of the Mall as if to hope that

-area, saw the vampire guzzle his bloody cocktail, smack his lips.
+loading area, saw the vampire guzzle his bloody cocktail, smack his lips.
 “Not for me.

-Salespeople happy, Mark happy… did you get plenty of tips?”
+Salespeople happy, Mark happy… d’ja get plenty

 “Sure… mostly